sasagawa888/deeppipe2/README.md

 - Cumatrix.unfull(mt,h,w)
 transfer from matrix to 4 DIM tensor. tensor(N,C,H,W).
 N is row size of matrix.
 C is 1.

-- Cumatrix.nzsub(ts1,ts2)
-when element of ts1 is not zero ts1 - ts2

-- Cumatrix.dropout(ts,rate)
+- Cumatrix.sgd(mt1,mt2,lr,dr)
-genarate tensor that element calculated probability with rate is zero.
+element of mt1 - element of mt2*lr. and dropout with rate dr.

 ## error code